-- Public

-- Loss of life or injury from contamination.

-- Diseases may be exacerbated.
+- Loss of life or injury from contamination. - Diseases may be exacerbated.

-- Responders

-- Loss of life or injury from contamination, explosions, cleanup and destruction.

-- o Diseases.

-- Cleanup and destruction at waste sites and incident sites.
+- Loss of life or injury from contamination, explosions, cleanup and destruction. - o Diseases. - Cleanup and destruction at waste sites and incident sites.

-- Continuity of Operations (including continued delivery of services)

-- Lost material, such as gas, is unusable and could lead to shortages and price increases.
+Lost material, such as gas, is unusable and could lead to shortages and price increases.

-- Property, Facilities, Infrastructure

-- Damage due to excavation and removal of soil and water.
+- o Damage due to excavation and removal of soil and water.

 - Inability to rebuild in affected areas.

 - Services could be closed or blocked due to the contaminant.

 - Roads

 - Trains

-- Airplanes
+- - Airplanes

 - Bridges

 - Waterways

 - Long term contamination at hazardous waste sites.

-- Environment

 - o Death or illness to pets or wildlife near the spill.

 - Damage to plants and wildlife.

-- \circ Airborne issues such as toxic fumes, gases or vapors caused by chemicals.
+- o Airborne issues such as toxic fumes, gases or vapors caused by chemicals.

 - Water contamination.

 - Soil contamination.

 - Loss of critical or endangered species.

-- Pollution.
+- o Pollution.

-- Economic Condition

-- Business closures may lead to lost revenue and wages.
+- o Business closures may lead to lost revenue and wages.

 - Loss of tourism and income.

 - Loss of product.

-- \circ $\,$ Cost of cleanup and restoration.
+- Cost of cleanup and restoration.

-- Public Confidence in Jurisdiction's Governance

-- If the government doesn't communicate with the public, fear could ensue, leading to a fear of the government.

-- If cleanup is slow, the public could believe the government doesn't know how to properly clean it up or that the accident was malicious.
+- If the government doesn't communicate with the public, fear could ensue, leading to a fear of the government. - o If cleanup is slow, the public could believe the government doesn't know how to properly clean it up or that the accident was malicious.